akzhy/scrollbot/README.md

 `.setScroll(scrollPosition,duration)`. scrollposition - integer position to scroll to. duration in milliseconds.

 `.refresh()` to recalculate the scrollbar properties incase of height change.
-(Use it on window load.)
+Is called automatically in an interval.

 `.onScroll(function)` to be executed while scrolling .

 `.destroy()` to remove all custom scroll properties and show the original default scroll bar.

-Properties
+## Properties

 `.scrollBar` the scrollbar element

 `.scrollBarHolder` the scrollbar holder element

 `.scrollElement` the element which scrolls.
-Refer this element to other plugins that use the scroll function. ie this element will show the `scrollTop` position.
-In the demo [ScrollReveal](https://github.com/jlmakes/scrollreveal) is used.
+Refer this element to other plugins that use the scroll function.

 `.scrollSpeed` speed at which element scrolls when clicked on the scrollbar holder. default 200ms

+## Demo and Webpage